-Resuming an Interrupted Download
+Resuming an Interrupted Transfer

-|-r||Resume interrupted downloads if possible.|
+|-r||Resume interrupted transfers if possible.|

-|-O||Always start over from the beginning, discarding any previous download attempts.|
+|-O||Always start over from the beginning, discarding any previous attempts.|

 |-c||Partial downloads will be ignored and data will be written directly to the destination file.
 This prevents the creation of ".TMP" and ".CHK" files, but if the transfer is interrupted, it will not be resumable.
 This does not affect uploads.|

 If none of the options above is specified and either the terminal is not interactive or -q (Quiet) is enabled, then attempts to download when a partial download already exists will fail.